martamakes/c-formatter-42-ext/README.md

 # 42 C Formatter VSCode/Cursor Extension

-A VS Code and Cursor extension that integrates with the c_formatter_42 tool to automatically format C code according to the 42 School norminette standards.
+A VS Code extension that integrates with the c_formatter_42 tool to automatically format C code according to the 42 School norminette standards.
+Just learning for fun how to create VSCode or any VSCode fork IDE extension.

 Created by mvigara- (Marta)